-Together with winch accidents and mid air collisions, inadvertent stalling and spinning accounts for approximately 80% of all fatal accidents in gliding.
+Together with winch launch related accidents and mid air collisions, loss of control through inadvertent stalling and spinning accounts for approximately 80% of all fatal accidents in gliding.
 The safe winching initiative is having a positive effect.
-But pilots find a great many other ways to spin their gliders into the ground.
+But pilots still have accidents due to loss of control.

-The statistics describe how there have been 165 fatal spinning accidents since 1974.
-Only one (perhaps two) were from pilots practising spinning.
-Read on to find out why carefully managed spin training will help to keep you safe.
+The statistics describe how there have been 165 fatal stall/spin accidents since 1974.
+Only one (perhaps two) were from pilots practicing spinning.
+Read on to find out why carefully managed stall and spin training will help to keep you safe.

 So what should you do to avoid becoming the next stall/spin statistic?

-- You need to recognise what it looks, feels and sounds like when a glider is about to spin and how to stop the glider departing into a spin, with minimum height loss
+- You need to immediately recognise what it looks, feels and sounds like when a glider is stalled and about to spin and how to stop the glider departing into a spin, with minimum height loss.

-The instruction is all about spin avoidance and should cover airmanship considerations, how to recognise a stall, a wing drop, and a spin – and in each case how to recover with minimum height loss.
+The training is primarily about spin avoidance and should cover airmanship considerations, how to recognise a stall, a wing drop, and, ultimately, a spin – and in each case how to recover with minimum height loss.